syl20bnr/spacemacs/doc/DOCUMENTATION.md

 ### Mode-line

-The mode line is an heavily customized [powerline][powerline] with the following capabilities:
+The mode line is a heavily customized [powerline][powerline] with the following capabilities:
 - show the window number
 - color code for current state